MSingh136/Power-BI-Projects/README.md

 ## Key Questions:
-1. What is the profit trend over the year? o	Profit fluctuates throughout the year, with no specific information provided on the highest or lowest profit months.
+1. What is the profit trend over the year?
+Profit fluctuates throughout the year, with no specific information provided on the highest or lowest profit months.
 2. Which sub-categories contribute the most to profit? o	Printers, bookcases, sarees, accessories, and tables contribute varying amounts, but the exact profit values for these are not listed.
 3. Which category contributes the most in terms of quantity sold?